wellwelwel/svps/README.md

 **SVPS**, initially designed to simplify tasks for non-Unix users, works as an **ORM** for **Ubuntu VPS**.

-It supports command automation, files and directories upload via **SFTP**, automatic installations and configurations, domain forwarding, text files conversion into template strings for dynamic file creation, among other features.
+It supports command automation, files and directories upload via **SFTP**, automatic installations and configurations, domain forwarding, local text files and template strings into _escaped quoted strings_ for dynamic remote file creation, among other features.

 ---